Free tool · vetting

 Free carrier vetting

-Everything the federal government records about a motor carrier is scattered across a dozen separate systems: registration, operating authority, insurance filings, roadside inspections, crashes, safety measurement, equipment.
+Everything the federal government records about a motor carrier is scattered across separate systems: registration, operating authority, insurance filings, roadside inspections, crashes, safety measurement, equipment.
 The SAFER snapshot most brokers check reads just one of them.
-No broker has time to open all the rest, and the raw feeds are noisy. fleetfax pulls the public record together into one report, cleans it, and surfaces what actually matters.
+Nobody vetting a carrier has time to open all the rest, and the raw feeds are noisy. fleetfax pulls the public record together into one report, cleans it, and surfaces what matters.

-The power is in how the data connects. fleetfax cross-references the sources: the trucks a carrier runs against the trucks it reports, its identity against carriers whose authority was already pulled, its safety against carriers its own size.
+The power is in how the data connects. fleetfax cross-references the sources: the trucks a carrier runs against the trucks it reports, its identity against carriers whose authority was already pulled, its safety against peer carriers.
 You see how the pieces line up, or don't, instead of one slice at a time.

-fleetfax is powered by 40+ million federal records, updated daily: 4.4M carriers, 8.2M inspections, 4.9M crashes, 7.3M insurance filings, plus authority changes, out-of-service orders, and safety-measurement records.
+fleetfax is powered by 40+ million federal records, updated daily: 2,174,293 carriers on the active federal register, 8.2M inspections, 4.9M crashes, 7.3M insurance records, plus authority changes, out-of-service orders, and safety-measurement records.

 How to vet a carrier in three steps